talhavawda/student-lab-sectioning/ifs-solver/Readme.md

 5. Studying the Data Format of the UniTime Student Sectioning solver
 6. Creating my Excel template input files
 7. [Incomplete] Creating input files for CAES-2020-Sem1-Wvl according to my templates
-8. [Incomplete] Creating a Python program script to read in and process input files
+8. [Incomplete] Creating a Python program script to read in and process input files, and produce an XML file (input data file) for the UniTime Student Sectioning solver
     - How to run Python in IntelliJ:
         - Links
             - https://www.jetbrains.com/help/idea/configuring-local-python-interpreters.html
             - https://www.jetbrains.com/help/idea/configuring-python-sdk.html
             - https://www.jetbrains.com/help/idea/run-debug-configuration-python.html#1
         - Then go to Project Settings -> Moudules -> Dependencies -> Add Python interpreter
+        - When wanting to run a Python script, switch to the Python configuration in the 'Edit Run/Debug Configurations' dialog dropdown
     - For the main software, when adding the Python interpreter, consider using a virtual environment interpreter instead of the System interpreter